DrLex0/MightyVariableFan/README.md

 Before mounting everything, it is a good idea to do a sanity check of the whole system outside the printer.
 The nice thing about the typical IRF520 board is that it has an LED on it that will light up if there is a signal on its GPIO input, even if nothing else is connected.
 Plug the sound card into the Pi and connect the MOSFET to the GPIO.
 The GPIO pins #12 (GPIO 18) and #14 (ground) must be connected respectively to the ‘SIG’ and ‘GND’ contacts of the MOSFET board ([here](https://www.raspberrypi.org/documentation/usage/gpio/) is documentation about the GPIO pins).

 Next, power up the Pi.
-After a few seconds, you should see the LED on the IRF520 board light up momentarily.
-If you enter the Pi's IP address on port 8080 in a browser (e.g. `http://192.168.12.34:8080/`), you should see the interface of the PWM server and be able to change the intensity of the LED by choosing different duty cycles.
+After a few seconds you should see the LED on the IRF520 board light up momentarily.
+If in a browser you enter the Pi's IP address on port 8081 or the custom port number you configured (e.g. `http://192.168.12.34:8081/`), you should see the interface of the PWM server and be able to change the intensity of the LED by choosing different duty cycles.

 Next, log into the Pi through SSH and run:
 ```